 In Jety-Oguz you can also enjoy horseback riding, visit a yurt and have a cup of tea or the Kyrgyz national beverage.
-Dinner will be provided with a local Dungan family in Karakol City.
+Later, visit Irdyk village to see a local mosque and enjoy a home-cooked dinner with a local Dungan family.
 Learn the fascinating story of why this Muslim Chinese group immigrated to the region 140 years ago, how they made the area their home, and how families today keep their traditional culture and cuisine alive.

 Sunday Animal Market - Early on Sunday mornings Kyrgyzstan's biggest animal markets takes place around 2km north of central Karakol.
-Typical of such markets, you'll observe locals bargaining over thoroughbred horses or bundling sheep into the back seats of cars amid the backdrop of white-topped mountains.
+Typical of such markets, you'll observe locals bargaining over thoroughbred horses or improbably bundling voluptuous fat-tailed sheep into the back seats of Lada cars amid the backdrop of white-topped mountains.
+The weekly bazaar gives a good insight into the culture and the livelihood of the people here.

-Jety-Oguz Gorge - A lush valley located 30km outside Karakol, the name translates to 'seven bulls' in the Kyrgyz language, referring to the red sandstone rock formations that resemble seven angry bulls.
-It is famous for its hot springs and the beautiful scenery.
+Jety-Oguz Gorge - A lush valley located 30km outside Karakol at the altitude of 2,200 m.
+The name translates to 'Seven Bulls' in the Kyrgyz language, referring to the red sandstone rock formations that resemble angry bulls, ready for postcard perfect shots.
+The area is also famous for its hot springs and the beautiful scenery.